wallymathieu/assertfail/_posts/2020-01-26-Immutable-classes-in-csharp.md

 ## Writing readonly record classes 2007

 Around 2007 I wrestled with writing immutable classes in C#.
-One of the key painpoints was that the constructor parameters for a class representing a database row for a specific table ended up with around 68 parameters.
+One of the key pain-points was that the constructor parameters for a class representing a database row for a specific table ended up with around 68 parameters.

 Note that we already had code generation of SQL Reader row deserialization based on SQL information tables.